Medical safety

 Sending instructions for correction doses, carb ratios, etc. for their week of camp.

-Regarding mental limitations or developmental delays: Each camper needs to have the ability to understand and follow rules and instructions independently.
-Campers participate in a group atmosphere, and 1-on-1 supervision is not provided.
-Many activities at camp have an inherent risk associated with them (zip-line, swimming, blob, etc.) and require a cognitive understanding of procedures, safety instructions, and potential dangers before participating.
+- understand and follow rules and instructions independently.
+Campers participate in group activities and 1 on 1 supervision is not available.
+Many activities at camp have an inherent risk associated with them (zip line, swimming, etc.) and require an understanding of procedure and potential dangers before participating.
 Your child will be expected to have the ability to independently follow these instructions for their safety.

 IMPACTFUL.
 UNFORGETTABLE.